rajhraval/My100DaysOfSwiftUI/Project 8 - Moonshot/Project8.md

 >  I suppose the quality in an astronaut more powerful than any other is curiosity – they have to get to some place nobody’s ever been. - John Glenn

+Today I learn about (layoutPriority(), PlainButtonStyle, Merging Codable Structs)

 - Showing Mission Details using GeometryReader
 - Merging Codable Structs using first(where: )
 - Fixing UI using PlainButtonStyle and layoutPriority()

+**Project 8 - Day Four - Day 42 of 100DaysOfSwiftUI**

+> Don't Panic, you can do this - A Quote

+Today I completed the challenges:

+- Adding the lauch date to the MissionView
+- Modifying Astronaut View to show the missions flown by the astronauts
+- Adding a toggle button showing names of the Astronauts or picking the Dates

+**Project 8 - Summary**

+I learnt about:

+- GeometryReader
+- NavigationLink
+- ScrollView
+- Decoding JSON
+- Codable
+- Generics
+- Nested Structures
+- layoutPriority()
+- PlainButtonStyle
+- Merging Codable Structs